guinslym/aso_up_and_running/Ruby/ruby_on_rails.md

 PassengerAppRoot /home/username/newapp
 RailsBaseURI /newapp
 ```

+## Adding features and models on your new rails app

 7. Create models on your app
 	*	`rails g scaffold student name age:integer`
 	*	Open up `db/seeds.rb` and add this content